Sammaye/yii2-mongodb/README.md

 #### MongoId Validator

-This checks to see if the value is a MongoId and try and cast it if you have not set the `cast` property to `false`.
+This checks to see if the value is a MongoId and tries to cast it if you have not set the `cast` property to `false`.

 #### NumberValidator